Fortnite Unblocked at School: VPNs, Cloud Gaming & More

-Schools block Fortnite for a few legit reasons, and most of them have nothing to do with the game itself.
+Schools block Fortnite for a few straightforward reasons, and most of them have nothing to do with the game itself.

-For starters, online multiplayer games use a lot of bandwidth, which can quickly slow down the network for classes that actually need to use the internet for something productive.
+Online multiplayer games use a significant amount of bandwidth, which can slow down the entire network for classes that need the internet for actual schoolwork.
+There’s also the distraction factor — if Fortnite works on school Wi-Fi, it’s hard to keep students focused during class.

 Is It Legal and Safe to Play Fortnite at School?

 Playing Fortnite itself is far from illegal.
-The real question is whether it’s allowed at school, and that depends on the rules at your particular school.
+The real question is whether it’s allowed at your school, and that depends on the rules at your particular institution.

-Fortnite has age requirements, so, technically, you’re not supposed to have an account if you’re under 13 unless you have parental consent.
-Plus, many schools have policies that restrict gaming at school or using tools to get around network blocks.
+Fortnite is rated T for Teen (13+) by the ESRB, so technically you’re not supposed to have an account if you’re under 13 without parental consent.
+Plus, many schools have policies that restrict gaming on school devices or using tools to bypass network blocks.

 Here are some things to keep in mind before you try to play Fortnite at school:

-- School policies usually matter more than the game’s rules while you’re on school Wi-Fi.
+- School policies usually matter more than the game’s own rules while you’re on school Wi-Fi.

 - Using workarounds like proxies or VPNs can violate acceptable use agreements.